 All right.

-Well, uh, Governor, love having you.
+Well, Governor, love having you.

-My family's just been down in Florida for the entire week as I'm up here slaving away for them every day.
+By the way, your warm invitation, my family's just been down in Florida for the entire week as I'm up here slaving away for them every day.

 I'm kidding.